ryanafolk/Saxifragales_spatial_scripts/README.md

     * Sampling fractions for families used in BAMM

 * ultrametric_occur_matched_forcedultra.tre
-    * Tree matched with occurrence data, used for diversification and niche BAMM
+    * Ultrametric time-calibrated tree matched with occurrence data, used for diversification and niche BAMM

 * ultrametric_occur_trait_matched_forcedultra.tre
-    * Tree matched with occurrence and trait data (a bit fewer taxa), used for phenotype BAMM
+    * Ultrametric time-calibrated tree matched with occurrence and trait data (a bit fewer taxa), used for phenotype BAMM

 # BAMM_postprocessing
 * bammtools_diversification.R